apache/dubbo-website/blog/en-us/prepare-an-apache-release.md

     $ mvn release:prepare -Prelease -Darguments="-Dmaven.test.skip=true" -DautoVersionSubmodules=true -Dusername=YOUR GITHUB ID -DpushChanges=false
     ```

     > If you are promted to input password for pushing to GitHub (basically including adding new commits and tags), do not input your login password of GitHub.
 Use `Personal access tokens` instead.
 You can go to https://github.com/settings/profile, click `Developer settings` -> `Personal access tokens`, and generate a new token if not.
+Please refer to this [guide](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for more infomation.

     After executing the above commands, you will find that:
     1. source-release.zip and bin-release.zip are generated under dubbo-distribution directory, please unzip it and check the file structure
-    2. -DpushChanges tells maven not to push the commits and tags to the remote repostiroy.
+    2. `-DpushChanges=false` tells maven not to push the commits and tags to the remote repostiroy.
 If not specified, the version tag will be pushed to github repository, you will see a commit called `[maven-release-plugin] prepare release dubbo-x.x.x` added.
     3. The branch version is upgraded to ${release_version+1}-SNAPSHOT automatically.
-If -DpushChanges=true is specified, the modifications will be pushed to the remote repository, you will see a commit called `[maven-release-plugin] prepare for next development iteration` added.
+If `-DpushChanges=true` is specified, the modifications will be pushed to the remote repository, you will see a commit called `[maven-release-plugin] prepare for next development iteration` added.

+    If `-DpushChanges=false` is specified, you will have to manually push the commit to remote repository before go to next step.

-   - Run release:perform, make an offical release
+   - Run release:perform

     ```shell
     $ mvn release:perform -Prelease -Darguments="-Dmaven.test.skip=true" -DautoVersionSubmodules=true -Dusername=YOUR GITHUB ID
     ```

+    Maven will download the source code from the tag you just pushed, compile it, and deploy to remote maven repsoitry in staging state.

-#### Note
+### Note

-- When you deploy the package into repository, it will be interrupted for network.
-So you must restart to desploy。
+> When you deploy the package into repository, it will be interrupted for network.
+So you must restart to desploy.
-- The problem that missing package occurred many times at deploying.
-So you should check the quantity of package, especially parent package。
+> The problem is that missing package occurred many times at deploying.
+So you should check the quantity of package, especially parent package.

-    All artifacts are released to configured remote maven central repository, in staging state

 ## Prepare Apache Release